ai-autocoder/vscode-last-log/README.md

 * `lastLog.folderPath`: "Specifies the folder path containing the log files.
 Default value is **'xml'** which represents: **\\workspace-folder\\xml**.
 To navigate back outside the workspace add ..\\ for each folder.".
 * `lastLog.includeSubfolders`: Default true.
 * `lastLog.fileExtension`: The extension of the log files.
 If not specified or value is '*' it will open any file type.
+* `lastLog.excludeFolders`: The name of the folders to exclude.
+Any file inside those folder will be ignored.

 ### Example configuration: